3778/icd-prediction-mimic/README.md

 ## 5. In `notebooks/`, you will find:
-- **MIMIC_overview.ipynb**, where some data analysis from MIMIC-III discharge summaries are provided.
+- **MIMIC_overview.ipynb**, where some data analyses from MIMIC-III discharge summaries are provided.
-- **MIMIC_analyze_predictions.ipynb**, where some additional analyses from the predictions of a model can be seen.
+- **MIMIC_analyze_predictions.ipynb**, where some additional analyses from the predictions of a model can be computed.

 ## Analyze trained models:

-Our trained models are provided at [physionet_model_link](url).
-To get predictions and metrics for them:
+Our trained CNN-Att model is provided at [physionet_model_link](url).
+To get predictions and metrics for it or for any trained model:

 - Place the desired models in *models/*.
-- Run steps 1 to 4.
+- Run steps 1 to 3 (if you haven't already).
 - In notebook *notebooks/MIMIC_analyze_predictions.ipynb*, select a model and run all cells.